-5) Investment /Funding – The fifth important factor in the success of a startup is the funding.
-Though it is considered the most important factor, Bill presented the view that receiving capital for startup execution represents only 14% of the success.
+The fifth important factor in the success of a startup is funding.
+Though it is one of the most important factors, Bill presented the view that receiving capital for startup execution represents only 14% of the success.

-While explaining the 5 factors, Bill explained that contrary to expectations, the idea only reaches the maximum of its potential if the time is the most appropriate and the capital, i.e. the money invested in that business is no guarantee of success.
+While explaining the 5 factors, Bill explained that contrary to expectations, the idea only reaches the maximum of its potential if the time is the most appropriate.
+Also, the capital, i.e. the money they invest in that business is no guarantee of success.

 Below you can see the whole lecture.
 Worth it!